-You can visit all or some of the galleries on this route, as long as you follow the one-way system designed to keep all visitors safe.
+You can visit all or some of the galleries on this route.
 There will also be access to toilets, a shop and an opportunity to buy food and drink.

 All visitor routes include a chance to see the Duveens Commission – RUPTURE NO.1: blowtorching the bitten peach.